aerospike/backup-go/cmd/asrestore/readme.md

 ## Considerations for Aerospike restore
 When using `asrestore`, be aware of the following considerations:

-- You can use `asrestore` to restore backups from Aerospike server version 3.0 or later.
-To restore a backup from earlier releases, contact Aerospike Support.
 - The TTL of restored keys is preserved, but the last-update-time and generation count are reset to the current time.
 - `asrestore` creates records from the backup.
 If records exist in the namespace on the cluster, you can configure a write policy to determine whether the backup records or the records in the namespace take precedence when using `asrestore`.
 - If a restore transaction fails, you can configure timeout options for retries.